 How Are Diamonds Formed?

-Before diamonds ever meet kimberlite, their story starts in the mantle, under crushing pressure and temperatures exceeding 1000°C (1832°F).
+Before diamonds ever meet kimberlite, their story starts in the mantle, under high pressure and temperatures exceeding 1000°C (1832°F).
 Under these extreme conditions, carbon atoms bond in a unique crystal structure that results in a diamond.

-But here’s the catch: if diamonds stay in the mantle, they’re inaccessible.
-And if they rise too slowly to the surface, they may turn into graphite (the stuff in your pencil) due to changing temperature and pressure.
-So they need a speedy escape route—this is where kimberlite swoops in like a geological superhero.
+But here’s the catch: if diamonds stay in the mantle, they’re inaccessible and if they rise too slowly to the surface, they may turn into graphite (the stuff in your pencil) due to changing temperature and pressure.
+So they need a speedy escape route, this is where kimberlite swoops in like a geological superhero.

 The Explosive Journey of Kimberlite Magma

 Kimberlite magma forms deep in the mantle and contains volatile elements like carbon dioxide and water, which make it incredibly buoyant and explosive.
-When it starts rising, it races toward the surface through cracks and weaknesses in the Earth’s crust.
+When it starts rising, it moves toward the surface through cracks and weaknesses in the Earth’s crust.

 During its journey, it tears off pieces of the mantle, crust, and anything in its way.
 These fragments, known as xenoliths, provide clues about the deep Earth.
 When it finally reaches the surface, the magma erupts explosively, creating vertical pipe-like structures called kimberlite pipes—the primary sources of mined diamonds.